Histology

 We have experience working with several types of samples including whole organisms, isolated organs, slices or groups of tissues, cell cultures (2D and 3D), fluids, and inorganic materials.

 We perform routine and special histochemical stains along with immunostainings (immunofluorescence, immunohistochemistry, and multiplex stains).
 We have experience with background reduction in problematic “mouse on mouse” stainings as well as cross-reactivity avoidance during multiplex stainings.
-We also offer RNA in situ hybridization with basic protocols and RNAscope.
+We also offer RNA in situ hybridization with basic protocols and RNAscope hybridization.

 Cross-facility workflows

-Inter-facility support includes coordinated processing services (e.g., perfusion and dissection after in vivo imaging) offered with other facilities for multimodal projects.
-Histology staff work collaboratively with the IMP Biooptics core facility to facilitate whole slide digitization (slide scanning).
-Furthermore, we offer spatial transcriptomics in collaboration with VBCF NGS facility.
+Inter-facility support includes coordinated processing services (e.g., perfusion and dissection after in vivo phenotyping) offered with other facilities for multimodal projects.

 Auxiliary services